MediaComem/comem-archidep/ex/render-database-deployment.md

 > :books: You can also store secret files (like .env or .npmrc files and private
 > keys) in Render.
 These files can be accessed during builds and in your code
 > just like regular files.
-You can upload those right in this configuration
+You can upload them right in this configuration
 > panel or from the service's dashboard, post-deployment.

-### :exclamation: Deploy the Web Service
+### :exclamation: Deploy the web service

 Once you are done configuring your deployment, you may click the **Create Web Service** button at the bottom of the page.
 This will take you to the deployment